ShinaJr/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 8-James_Bond script sets no permission for the ownwer and group while for other users it sets all permissions The 9-John_Doe script  sets the mode of the file hello to this: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello The 10-mirror_permissions script sets the mode of the file hello the same as olleh’s mode.
+The 11-directories_permissions script execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.